Dental Office Receptionist Job Description, Key Duties and Responsibilities

 Dental office receptionists facilitate smooth communication between patients and doctors by passing on patients’ requests and complaints to their doctors, while also ensuring that doctors’ instructions are passed on to patients.

-Dental Office Receptionist Job Description Example
+Dental Office Receptionist Job Description Example/Sample/Template

-Below is an example of the job description of dental office receptionist in most establishments.
+Shown below is an example of the job description of dental office receptionist in most establishments.

 - Answer telephone calls from clients and speak with them when they visit the clinic in person